Ahmed-makawi/js-secret-scanner/README.md

 # js-secret-scanner.sh

-A simple yet powerful tool (that I found on the internet) to scan websites for exposed secrets in JavaScript files.
+A simple yet powerful tool to scan websites for exposed secrets in JavaScript files.

 ## Overview